 3. How was the FRQ narrative CV developed?

-The FRQ narrative CV was developed as part of the implementation of the FRQnet 2.0 project, an initiative aimed at modernizing the FRQ’s grants and awards management system by improving the user-friendliness, security and efficiency of the application process.
+The narrative CV was developed in collaboration with federal research funding agencies (SSHRC, NSERC, CIHR).
+The format and content of the FRQ CV are the result of this collaboration.
+The FRQ narrative CV was also developed as part of the implementation of the FRQnet 2.0 project.
+The latter aimed at modernizing the FRQ’s grants and awards management system by improving the user-friendliness, security and efficiency of the application process.
 FRQnet 2.0 helps meet the evolving needs of users, reduce the administrative burden, and ensure compliance with new regulatory requirements.
 Members of the scientific community were consulted to improve the instructions for the FRQ narrative CV.

 4. How will the new narrative CV impact funding program applicants?